|

 G/3929, was born in Bow, but lived and enlisted in

-Dover.
-He was a Corporal in The Queen's (Royal West
+He became a Corporal in The Queen's (Royal West

 Surrey Regiment).
 He served in the 1st battalion, and